University of the Philippines: UP-Ayala Land TechnoHub

-The centennial ₱6 billion, 20 ha UP-Ayala Land TechnoHub, a complex of low-rise buildings along Commonwealth Avenue, within the 37.5 ha of the U.P.
-North Science and Technology Park, was constructed on February 16, 2006, and inaugurated on November 22, 2008.
+The centennial ₱6 billion, 20 ha UP-Ayala Land TechnoHub, a complex of low-rise buildings along Commonwealth Avenue, within the 37.5 ha of the UP North Science and Technology Park, was constructed on February 16, 2006, and inaugurated on November 22, 2008.
 It was developed by Ayala Land into an information technology and IT-enabled services community to host business process outsourcing (BPO) and technology firms.

 Enhanced motto

-On May 14, 2024, Angelo Jimenez proclaimed UP's new logo and “Honor, Excellence, Service” motto.
+On May 14, 2024, Angelo Jimenez proclaimed UP's new logo and "Honor, Excellence, Service" motto.

 Autonomous units

-At present, the University of the Philippines is composed of eight constituent universities (CU) and one autonomous unit located in 15 campuses around the country.

-U.P.
-Diliman houses the system-wide administrative headquarters and offers the most number of courses and degree programs.
-On July 19, 2011, the Bases Conversion and Development Authority donated to U.P. a 4,300 m2 lot at the Bonifacio Global City (BGC) in Taguig for the U.P.
-Professional Schools, which will initially include extension classes for UP Diliman's College of Law, College of Business Administration, College of Engineering, School of Statistics, as well as the UP Open University.

-Each constituent university of U.P. is headed by a chancellor, who is elected on a three-year term by the Board of Regents.
+At present, the University of the Philippines is composed of nine constituent universities (CU) located in 15 campuses around the country.
+UP Diliman houses the system-wide administrative headquarters.
+Each constituent university of UP is headed by a chancellor, who is elected on a three-year term by the Board of Regents.
 Unlike the president, who is elected on a single six-year term without re-election, the chancellor may be re-elected for another three-year term but it is upon the discretion of the members of the Board of Regents.